-Put all those moments together & you have a vibrant, multi-sensory memory!
+Put all those teaching moments together & you have a vibrant, multi-sensory memory!

-What we DO know about forgetting is that the longer we go before using the information, the more likely there will be a discrepancy between the original learning & what we remember.
+But, we know that the longer we go before using information, the higher the discrepancy between the original learning & what we remember.
 In other words, yes, students should practice as soon as possible after lesson.
 Otherwise, it’s a high likelihood of hearing a student say, “Are you SURE that’s what I was supposed to practice?”
 And yet when the students starts to play, it starts coming back to them.

 Breaking the Routine

 Every college & university student has a ritual when it comes to exam prep & exam day.
 I was a fan of studying with lots of fresh fruit, juice, & maybe crackers for a crunch … my husband thinks that’s just weird & insists Jolt Cola (all the sugar & twice the caffeine), M&M’s, & gum were the only way to study.
-On the day of the exam, I refused to look at my study notes or talk about the exam, brought a snack & water bottle, with extra pens, pencils & eraser.
-Other classmates of mine, however, would arrive at the exam with notes in hand frantically reviewing while pacing.
+On the day of the exam, I refused to look at my study notes or talk about the exam.
+Other classmates would arrive at the exam with notes in hand frantically reviewing while pacing.
 We both thought the other was nuts.
 (And, until reading this, I really had no idea just how geeky I was in school.
 I mean, I knew.
 I just didn’t KNOW.)